 Each member is entitled to one vote irrespective of his/her shareholding, and only the first named member on joint accounts, in accordance with section 82(2) of the Credit Union Act, 1997 (as amended).
-Since this year's AGM will be a virtual meeting, all voting will be by electronic means.
-Each member registered for and attending the virtual AGM, will be given the opportunity to exercise their vote electronically during the meeting.
+As the SGM will be a virtual meeting, all voting will be by electronic means.
+Each member registered for and attending the virtual SGM, will be given the opportunity to exercise their vote electronically during the meeting.

-2. ELECTION PROCEDURE - ELECTRONIC VOTING
+2-3 ELECTION PROCEDURE - ELECTRONIC VOTING

-- 2. Following the announcement of nominations, attendees will be given the opportunity to vote electronically "Yes" or "No" for each candidate.
+- 2. Following the announcement of voting, attendees will be given the opportunity to vote electronically.
 Those in attendance will be given 20 seconds to record their vote.
-The mechanics of the electronic voting process will be explained in more detail at the AGM by the Chair.
-Elections shall be in the following order: - a.
-Elections for Auditor - b.
-Elections for membership of the Board Oversight Committee - c.
-Elections for membership of the Board of Directors - 3.
+The mechanics of the electronic voting process will be explained in more detail at the SGM by the Chair. - 3.
 The votes will be tallied electronically.
-When all elections have been completed and results become available, the Chair will announce the results.
+When all votes have been completed and results become available, the Chair will announce the results.